Crafting Lambda Functions in Rust: Book Cover (light version)

 James Eastham talking at the AWS London Summit in 2024

-James Eastham is a Senior Cloud Architect at Amazon Web Services, speaker and content creator.
-He works with some of the biggest companies in the world helping them architect software systems using AWS technologies.
-James produces content on YouTube, focused around building applications with serverless technologies using .NET, Java & Rust.
+James Eastham is a Serverless Developer Advocate at Datadog, public speaker and content creator.
+Prior to Datadog, he was a Senior Cloud Architect at AWS, working with some of the biggest companies on the planet to architect and build systems on AWS.
+James produces content on YouTube, focused around building applications with serverless technologies.
 He has also produced 3 online courses on software architecture and microservices on the Dometrain platform.

 What people are saying